Heinrich Vogtherr: Early life

 Vogtherr was born in Dillingen an der Donau, his father Conrad was an eye doctor and surgeon.
 His brother Georg (1487-1539) preached as a priest and reformer, and his brother Bartholomew (149?-1536) was the Bishop of Augsburg and author of medical books.
 His son was the painter Heinrich Vogtherr the Younger (1513-1568).
 Vogtherr's art training seems to have taken place in Augsburg.
 It is believed that in 1506-1509 he studied under Hans Burgkmair.
 His years of travel led him to Erfurt and Leipzig.
 In 1518 he returned to Augsburg and assisted in painting and writing a large part of his work, the doctrine of Martin Luther ("The sale of indulgences in a church", the "dead eaters").
 Between 1522 and 1525 he lived in Bad Wimpfen to paint frescoes for the parish church on behalf of the Reformation-minded Hans Dietrich von Gemmingen.
 He also published in the spirit of the Reformation numerous writings and pamphlets like "The deified man", or "The Bom (tree) of faith".
 His most beautiful spiritual song poem "Out of the depths I cry to you", he handed out there in 1524 as a broadsheet.

 War

 In Wimpfen Vogtherr was with the peasant leader Wendel Hipler and also had contact with Götz von Berlichingen, which is how he got involved in the German Peasants' War.
 As colonel of Hegauer farmers, he was involved in mid 1524 until the end (in July 1525) where they failed siege of cell (Radolfzell) on Lake Constance there.
 He managed to escape and was several months later safely found in the reformation friendly Strasbourg, where he in 1526 settled with his family.
 Due to the local religious situation, however, his booking orders for his works had greatly reduced.
+He also volunteered to defend the city of Vienna after it was put under siege by the Ottoman Empire under Suleiman the Magnificent during the Siege of Vienna in 1529.